The Risks of Taking a TCPA Case to Trial

 In the 2018 trial, the federal jury found that Rush Curtis had violated the TCPA and imposed the statutory penalty of $500 for each of the over 500,000 illegal calls made to class members.
 Rash Curtis sought to reduce the award to $1 per call made on the basis that the $267 million verdict was unconstitutionally extreme, out of proportion with its transgressions, and that plaintiffs’ counsel misconduct improperly swayed the case.

-Judge Gonzales-Rogers batted down each of Rash Curtis’ arguments.
+Judge Gonzales-Rogers rejected each of Rash Curtis’ arguments.
 She recognized that though the award was substantial, it reflected the TCPA’s intent to deter telephonic harassment.
 Rather, the court applied the statute as written and imposed the statutory penalty without any reduction.

 In another 2019 TCPA case, Wakefield v.
 ViSalus Inc., 3:15-cv-01857 (D. Or.
 2015) (“ViSalus”), the federal jury found ViSalus, a multi-level marketing firm that sells lifestyle merchandise like dietary supplements and shakes, liable for making nearly 2 million unsolicited robocalls.
 The jury settled on a $925 million figure for the class.
-When asked, the district court declined to treble the damages, finding that the figure constituted a sufficient deterrent itself.
-If confirmed by the court, the ViSalus verdict will be the largest single privacy verdict to date.
+When asked, the district court declined to treble the damages, finding that the verdict constituted a sufficient deterrent.

 The power of the TCPA’s statutory damages is similarly reflected in Krakauer v.
 Dish Network LLC, 1:14-cv-00333 (M.D.N.C.
 2014) (“Dish Network”).
 In May 2017, the jury returned a $20 million verdict against Dish Network.
 Here, the district court trebled the damages finding that the conduct rose to the level of “willful” violation because the satellite television provider chose to look the other way while knowing one of its marketers was making illegal robocalls on its behalf.
 Last year, the Fourth Circuit affirmed the $61 million verdict.